PUBLICATIONS ON HIGH SCHOOL & COLLEGE MODELING INSTRUCTION

 * Adrian Boyarsky, Russell Bray, & Mark Henrion (2009).
 Teaching Math Concepts Within a Science Context.
 Action research report, Department of Physics, Arizona State University, Tempe, AZ. http://modeling.asu.edu/Projects-Resources.html

-* Timothy Burgess’ research reports in 2012 and 2013 on McGill-Toolen Catholic High School’s 9th grade physics using Modeling Instruction, at
+* Timothy Burgess’ research reports in 2012 to 2014 on McGill-Toolen Catholic High School’s 9th grade physics using Modeling Instruction, at

-Especially this one: MTACT12.pdf Higher ACT Scores as Physics First Implemented
+Especially those in 2012 and later, including: MTACT12.pdf Higher ACT Scores as Physics First Implemented

 TIMSS scores have not been made public, but were released to the respective Principal Investigators.
 Consequently, we can report that the highest score was made by a Modeling class, and it is comparable to the highest score in the entire international TIMSS study.
 Of the six reform programs, Modeling Instruction has grown the most by far –as of 2012 to 10% of the nations’ physics teachers; and it has expanded to chemistry and physical science, and recently to biology.]

-Student FCI data are in these reports (and probably in grant reports from other workshop sites):
+Student FCI data are in these reports (& in grant reports from other workshop sites; same URL):

 * Hestenes, D. & Jackson, J. (1999-2001).
 Physics Modeling Workshops for School Technology Infusion.
 Final reports of Eisenhower grants and an Arizona Community Foundation grant. http://modeling.asu.edu/Evaluations/Evaluations.html